garydunkerley/garydunkerley.github.io/_pages/about.md

 | **2018**	| *In search of an equivariant characterization of the tropical Grassmannian G(2,4)* ([slides]({{ site.baseurl }}/files/slides/tropical_presentation.pdf)) | Hillsdale College

 ## Notes
-These are notes I typed up to facilitate my understanding on various topics.
+Notes on various topics.
 If you find any errors, please let me know!

 | **In progress** | *Bundles, Contact structures, and the Pontryagin construction*
 | **2021** | *Knot theory and related topics* ([pdf]({{ site.baseurl }}/files/notes/notes_on_knot_theory.pdf))